Comprehensive Physical Exam

 In order to provide your pet with the most effective and safest vaccine protection possible, Springtown Veterinary Clinic uses recombinant vaccines.
 The primary advantage of recombinant vaccines is there is virtually no chance of the host becoming ill from the agent since it is a single protein, not the organism itself.
 Another advantage is that recombinant vaccines do not require an adjuvant.
 An adjuvant is an agent that stimulates the immune system to find and react to the vaccine protein.
 Some adjuvants have been implicated in causing cancer in some animals over time.

-To ensure your pet can properly process and eliminate an anesthetic, we run tests to confirm that your pet's organs are functioning properly and to find hidden health conditions.
+We run tests to confirm that your pet's organs are functioning properly and to find hidden health conditions.
 Healthy-looking pets may be hiding symptoms of a disease or condition.
 These tests also become part of your pet's medical record, providing a baseline for future reference.

 Heartworm disease is a serious and potentially fatal disease in dogs.
 It is caused by a parasite called Dirofilaria immitis and is transmitted by mosquitoes.
 Prevention is key; it is always less costly and safer to prevent heartworms than to treat them and the damage they cause!
 Yearly testing and monthly preventative is the cornerstone of a heartworm-free pet.